-Einstein stated that a problem can’t be solved using the same mindset that created the quandary in the first place.
+Einstein said that a problem can’t be solved by using the same mindset that created the quandary in the first place.
 Following SFU’s tradition of doing things differently is RADIUS: RADical Ideas, Useful to Society—an SFU Innovates program.
 Since its launch in 2013, the social venture lab and incubator has taken a cutting-edge approach to finding and supporting new solutions to meet today’s social and environmental challenges.

 RADIUS was co-founded at the Beedie School of Business to establish SFU as a leader in social innovation, building a powerful movement of “Radical Doers” and supporting students and community to tackle tough social problems.
 The program thrives with the help of ongoing support from founding community partner Vancity Credit Union and has also received significant funding from the JW McConnell Family Foundation’s RECODE initiative, Scotiabank, Global Agents for Change and the Business Development Bank of Canada.

 Open to both SFU students and community members, RADIUS programs serve as a one-stop shop to meet entrepreneurs and innovators where they are along the tricky path from inspiration to execution.